ayushak394/GrabMart-Ecommerce-Website/README.md

 Backend: Node.js, Express.js
 Database: MongoDB (Mongoose ORM)

+🗂️ File Uploads:
+Ensure that a folder named **uploads** exists in the backend directory, as all user profile pictures will be stored there.

+If the folder does not exist, create it manually:
+mkdir backend/uploads

 📜 License
 This project is for educational purposes and is open for further improvements.
 🚀 Feel free to contribute and enhance this project!